samboy/ChessGraphics/README.md

 To use, install the `ChessCuernavaca.ttf` file in the `Cuernavaca/` folder.

-The .svg files used in making the font are also available in this directory.
+The .svg files used in making the font are available in the `Cuernavaca/SVG` directory.

 Here is a diagram made with the font: